Manage resource requirements

 - Use the quantity picker to increase or decrease the number of people required.

 - Set the Skill priority.
 By default, all skills are set to Required, which means that only resources that are similarly tagged with the required skill will be displayed in the list of available resources.
-For more information about Skill priority, see Skill priority.
+For more information about Skill priority, see Skill tag weighting below.

 - Click Save to apply your changes.